 A task defines a setup to be started and a corresponding command line to install the product.
-If the command line is fully silent (it ensures that no popups and prompts are shown, typically f(S) or f(Q), then the package is installed, processed, and converted silently.
+If the command line is fully silent (it ensures that no popups and prompts are shown, typically /s or /Q), then the package is installed, processed, and converted silently.
 If all tasks in the list are defined with a fully unattended command line, then the whole processing can be silent and run fully unattended without any user attention.